kevinxp919/CBATest/README.md

 npm install

 3. To run all the tests:
+3.1 Change the runner.sh permission with the following command if you encount the permission issue.
+If you do not have permission issue, then you can ingore this step

+chmod +x runner.sh

+3.2 run the runner.sh with the following command

 ./runner.sh

 4. To run a specific test case, you can use the --grep option: